rsksmart/RSKIPs/IPs/RSKIP144.md

 # Specification

-The idea is that transactions in a block are divided into ``N`` partitions, where the first ``N-1`` partitions are executed in parallel and the last partition is executed after the others.
-We refer to the first ``N-1`` partitions as the parallel partitions and to the last partition as the sequential partition.
+Transactions in a block are divided into `N+1` partitions, where the first `N` partitions are executed in parallel and the last partition is executed after the others.
+We refer to the first `N` partitions as the _parallel partitions_ and to the last partition as the _sequential partition_.

+**IMAGE ?**

+## New block header field

-A new field ``partitionEnds`` is added to the block header.
-This field consists of an array of shorts that indicates at which position in the transaction list each partition ends.
-For example, in a block with 10 transactions, ``partitionEnds = [3, 6]`` indicates that the first partition contains transactions 0, 1 and 2; the second partition contains transactions 3, 4 and 5; and the last partition contains transactions 6 to 9.
-Values in ``partitionEnds`` must be greater than 0 and in ascending order.
-An empty ``partitionEnds`` indicates that all transactions go in the sequential partition, and the REMASC transaction is always the last transaction of the sequential partition.
-The maximum number of parallel partitions that the miner can specify is equal to the minimum number of cores required to run the RSK node.
+A new field `partitionEnds` is added to the block header.
+It determines how transactions are partitioned in a block.

+This field consists of an array of short unsigned integers that indicates at which position in the transaction list each partition ends.
+For example, in a block with 10 transactions, `partitionEnds = [3, 6]` indicates that the first _parallel partition_ contains transactions 0, 1 and 2; the second _parallel partition_ contains transactions 3, 4 and 5; and the _sequential partition_ contains transactions 6 to 9.

+The REMASC transaction must be included as the last transaction of the sequential partition.

+An empty `partitionEnds` indicates that all transactions go in the _sequential partition_.

+Values in `partitionsEnd` must be greater than 0 and in ascending order.
+An empty `partitionEnds` indicates that all transactions go in the sequential partition.
+The maximum number of parallel partitions that the miner can specify is equal to the minimum number of cores required to run the RSK node, this maximum is called  `maxTransactionExecutionThreads`.

+## New block validation consensus

+The new consensus mechanism allows to reject blocks that, when executed in parallel, can result in different outputs.

+For simplicity, three types of links between transactions are identified:
+- The two transactions are from the same sender account
+- The two transactions write the same storage key
+- One transaction reads a key that the other transaction writes

+Any pair of transactions with any of these characteristics are required to be in the same _parallel partition_ to avoid non-deterministic results, or one needs to be executed in the _sequential partition_

+This cases should not be considered invalid since they don't affect the output of the parallel execution:
+- Adding 0 balance
+- Writing a key and setting back the initial value in the same transaction
+- Creating a key and erasing it in the same transaction

+### Block validation algorithm

+A `readMap` and a `writeMap` is created per _parallel partition_.
+During execution of each partition,
-During execution, when a storage key is read, it is marked with the thread index in a per-partition readMap.
-When a key is written, the key is marked in a per-partition writeMap map.
+- when a storage key is read, it is marked in the `readMap`,
+- when a key is written, the key is marked in the `writeMap` map.

+???
 When all transactions of a certain partition have been processed, the writeMap is scanned.

-When all parallel partitions have finished processing, the readMaps and writeMaps are "merged".
+When all parallel partitions have finished processing, the `readMap`s and `writeMap`s are.
 This requires efficient maps that enable traversing the keys in ascending lexicographic order.
-If a key belongs to a writeMap and a readMap of another partition, then the block is considered invalid.
-If a key belongs to a writeMap and a writeMap of another partition, then the block is also considered invalid.
+- If a key belongs to a `writeMap` and a `readMap` of another _parallel partition_, then the block is considered invalid. - If a key belongs to a `writeMap` and a `writeMap` of another _parallel partition_, then the block is also considered invalid.

+The _sequential partition_ does not need any new validation.

+???
 Recursive deletes must be correctly and efficiently handled.

+???
 Miners are incentivized to produce a valid and efficient partition because by doing so their blocks spread faster over the network.

 # Suggested miner implementation